Skip to main content

 await ws.execute('echo hello | tee /data/x.txt')

-// Any tool (ls, cat, external subprocess) can now see /data/x.txt under the mountpoint.
+// Any tool (ls, cat, external subprocess) can now see x.txt under the mountpoint.

 await ws.close() // auto-unmounts

-If ws.fuseMountpoint prints a /tmp/mirage-fuse-XXXXXX path and no error is thrown, the binding is wired up correctly.
+If ws.fuseMountpoints prints a /tmp/mirage-fuse-XXXXXX path and no error is thrown, the binding is wired up correctly.

-FUSE on Node has two important runtime constraints, a same-process deadlock when nativeExec runs against a mount the current process owns, and that fs-monkey can’t patch ESM node:fs imports.
+FUSE on Node has a runtime constraint worth knowing, fs-monkey can’t patch ESM node:fs imports.
 See TypeScript Limitations for details and workarounds.